JavaiMaster/rasa-demo/data/nlu/nlu.md

 - insult you
 - ok fuck you
 - ok shut up
-- sara you look like a burnt sparrow
+- robin you look like a burnt sparrow
 - shit
 - shit bot
 - shut up asshole